 “Intelligence is the passenger, Biology is the driver.” – Karl Schroeder

 Remarkably soon after the Earth formed 4.5 billion years ago, life emerged.
-Though the details are fuzzy, it seems as though a burst of energy struck a pond of primordial chemical soup which energized molecules that clumped together to form RNA.
+Though the details are fuzzy, it seems as though a burst of energy struck a pond of primordial chemical soup which energized molecules enough to clump together to form RNA.

-Soon afterwards, RNA created a more stable version of itself that could more accurately pass information from one generation to the next, this was DNA.
-However, because of this advantage, DNA would supplant RNA as the driving force of life and RNA was forced to cede control to it.
-But RNA was better at quickly passing messages around so it stuck around by being useful to DNA.
+Soon afterwards came a more stable version of RNA that could more accurately pass information from one generation to the next, this was DNA.
+Because of this advantage, DNA would supplant RNA as the driving force of life.
+But RNA managed to stick around because it could more quickly pass information around.

 DNA’s genius, and the reason why it has persisted to this day, is in its ability to replicate and pass information on from one generation to the next.
 All life on Earth can trace its origins to this flash of brilliance.